-{[16} In his third assignment of error, Beckwith argues that a witness's statement, that was not admitted into evidence, was included with the admitted exhibits and given to the jury and created a presumption of prejudice that warrants a new trial.
+{¶25} In his third assignment of error, Beckwith argues that a witness's statement, which was not admitted into evidence, was included with the admitted exhibits and given to the jury and created a presumption of prejudice that warrants a new trial.
+Appellant's argument for reconsideration on the submission of Hughley's statement to the jury does not raise any issues that the court did not fully consider already.
 "Generally, the law in this area is settled; if there is the slightest possibility that harm could have resulted from the jury's viewing of unadmitted evidence, then reversal is mandatory."
 State v.
 Allen, 8th Dist.
 Cuyahoga Nos.
 43687 and 43688, 1983 Ohio App.
 LEXIS 13695 (Apr.
 7, 1983).
 However "the burden is on the defendant to show that he has been prejudiced or harmed by the admittance of the evidence to the jury."
 State v.
 Barnes, 8th Dist.
 Cuyahoga No. 90690, 2008-Ohio-5602, ¶ 28.

-{¶17} One of the witnesses, Hughley, gave a statement to the police prior to the trial.
+{¶26} One of the witnesses, Hughley, gave a statement to the police prior to the trial.
 The transcript of that statement was inadvertently given to the jury.
 It is not clear how the statement was given to the jury, and the jury did not tell the court about the statement.
 Beckwith's appellate attorney discovered the mistake.
 Beckwith argues that since the jury had access to this statement, it prevented him from receiving a fair trial.
 He contends that the unadmitted statement contains information, such as motive, that was not testified to at trial.
 If that assertion was accurate, Beckwith would be correct that the unadmitted evidence is prejudicial.
-However, the witness's statement to the police is identical to his testimony at trial, including the possible motive.
-Beckwith has not shown that he was prejudiced or harmed by the admittance of the evidence to the jury.
-Appellant's third assignment of error is overruled.
+However, the witness's statement to the police is nearly identical to his testimony at trial, including the possible motive.
+At trial, Hughley testified that the motive for Beckwith murdering the victim is that "Ronald and his cousin was mad.
+That's the rumor before I even got locked up, that that's why [the victim] had got killed because [the victim] had a younger guy \ \ \.
+[The victim] had younger guys that was staying in his apartment that was selling drugs or whatever, whatnot, and [the victim] and Linda and Chrissy now was making runs for the younger guys instead of them."
+(Tr.
+598.)
+In the admitted statement, Hughley stated to the police, "[the victim] was letting some younger dudes to use his house and sell drugs.
+[The victim] and Chrissy were runners.
+They knew who smoked.
+The younger boys had better drugs than Ronald Beckwith.
+All the money on the street was going to Rob's house."
+The possible motive from these two statements is nearly identical and does not prejudice Beckwith.